 Cash Flows.
-All cash flow activity, as reported in our consolidated statements of cash flows, provides relevant information regarding our sources and uses of cash.
+Cash flow activity, as reported in our consolidated statements of cash flows, provides relevant information regarding our sources and uses of cash.
 The following discussion of our operating, investing and financing portions of the cash flows excludes cash flows attributable to the separate accounts.

-Net cash provided by operating activities was \$3,738.6 million and \$5,493.2 million for the years ended December 31, 2020 and 2019, respectively.
+Net cash provided by operating activities was \$3,218.8 million and \$3,738.6 million for the years ended December 31, 2021 and 2020, respectively.
 Our insurance business typically generates positive cash flows from operating activities, as premiums collected from our insurance products and income received from our investments exceed acquisition costs, benefits paid, redemptions and operating expenses.
 These positive cash flows are then invested to support the obligations of our insurance and investment products and required capital supporting these products.
 Our cash flows from operating activities are affected by the timing of premiums, fees and investment income received and benefits and expenses paid.
-The decrease in cash provided by operating activities was due to lower sales in the pension risk transfer and individual fixed annuities business in 2020 as compared to 2019.
-Cash provided by operating activities also decreased as a result of fluctuations in receivables and payables associated with the timing of settlements.
+The decrease in cash provided by operating activities was primarily due to fluctuations in receivables and payables associated with the timing of settlements in 2021 as compared to 2020.
+Additionally, increases in net income were offset in part by proceeds from real estate sold in 2020 with no corresponding activity in 2021.

-Net cash used in investing activities was \$5,025.8 million and \$7,688.5 million for the years ended December 31, 2020 and 2019, respectively.
-The decrease in cash used in investing activities was primarily due to cash paid for the Acquired Business in 2019.
-Additionally, cash used in investing activities decreased as a result of portfolio mix variances, including fewer net purchases of fixed maturities available-for-sale and equity securities with intent to hold in 2020.
+Net cash used in investing activities was \$5,658.1 million and \$5,025.8 million for the years ended December 31, 2021 and 2020, respectively.
+The increase in cash used in investing activities was primarily due to increased net purchases of mortgage loans and lower Chile direct financing lease maturities in in 2021 as compared to 2020.
+The increase was partially offset by lower net purchases of available-for-sale securities in 2021 as compared to 2020.

-Net cash provided by financing activities was \$1,621.1 million and \$1,733.7 million for the years ended December 31, 2020 and 2019, respectively.
-The decrease in cash provided by financing activities was primarily the result of a smaller increase in net banking operation deposits in 2020 as compared to 2019.
-The increased proceeds from issuance of long-term debt in 2020 was largely offset by increased principal repayments on long-term debt and repayment of short-term borrowings in 2020 as compared to net proceeds from issuance of short-term borrowings in 2019.
+Net cash provided by financing activities was \$1,921.5 million and \$1,621.1 million for the years ended December 31, 2021 and 2020, respectively.
+The increase in cash provided by financing activities was primarily due to increased banking operation deposits due to a new bank sweep product launched in the third quarter of 2021 associated with the Acquired Business.
+This increase was partially offset by lower net investment contract deposits in 2021 as compared to 2020, increased treasury stock acquisitions in 2021 as compared to 2020 and proceeds from long-term debt issued in 2020 with no corresponding activity in 2021.